kjgriffin/LivestreamServiceSuite/README.md

 2. Slide Creater

-Generates slides for used in a presentation by Integrated Presenter
+Generates slides for use in a presentation by Integrated Presenter

 ![image](https://github.com/kjgriffin/LivestreamServiceSuite/blob/master/Documentation/SlideCreator/img/SlideCreatorInAction.PNG)